Guest article by Dr. Ernie Ward, DVM, CVFT

 Pets suffering from obesity are prone to a torrent of weight-related disorders.
 If your pet needs to shed a few pounds, consider these serious consequences of obesity as you’re looking for motivation.

-Decreased Life Expectancy and Poor Quality of life from Pet Obesity
+1. Decreased Life Expectancy and Poor Quality of Life

 Less is more when it comes to feeding pets and living longer.
 Eating less has been proven to extend life expectancy and reduce suffering in species as diverse as worms, spiders, water fleas, fruit flies, fish, hamsters, mice, rats, dogs, and monkeys.
 In a 1999 longevity study conducted on dogs, researchers found dogs fed 25% fewer calories than normal lived an average two years longer.